rust-lang/reference/src/glossory.md

 earlier defined combinators to provide a result from its arguments.
 They can be used to manage control flow in a modular fashion.

+### Dispatch

+Dispatch is the mechanism to determine which specific version of code is actually run when it involves polymorphism.
+Two major forms of dispatch are static dispatch and dynamic dispatch.
+While Rust favors static dispatch, it also supports dynamic dispatch through a mechanism called ‘trait objects’.

 ### Dynamically Sized Type

 A dynamically sized type (DST) is a type without a statically known size or alignment.